-You will find below the NEW Regulation of the Court of Appeal of Quebec in Penal Matters that came into force on December 26, 2019.
+You will find below the Regulation of the Court of Appeal of Quebec in Penal Matters that came into force on December 26, 2019.

 PRELIMINARY AND DEFINITION